-PI Objectives, with their ranked business values, help keep a track on both of these questions.
+PI Objectives, with their ranked business values, help keep track of both of these questions.

 PI Objectives serve another purpose.
 While assigning business values, the business owner again thinks and reflects on the importance of the objective.
 In case several objectives for a team (or a program increment) are given lower values (say a 1, 2, or 3), it is a symptom of a weak backlog prioritization process, or a need to re-evaluate the associated features, epic or product for further RoI on additional features.
 This can be helpful to ensure effective utilization of resources.

-They also help the team and Business Owner come closer and speak a common language.
+They also help the team and Business owners come closer and speak a common language.

 Very few organizations harness the power of PI Objectives.
-Infact, several teams don’t understand how to write them or end up copying the features as objectives.
+Several teams don’t understand how to write them or end up copying the features as objectives.

-With this post, hope I have been able to convince you how powerful PI Objectives are and how monitoring the completion of PI Objectives should be the ONLY metrics that is of importance to the Business Owner.
+With this post, I hope I have been able to convince you how powerful PI Objectives are and how monitoring the completion of PI Objectives should be the ONLY metrics that are of importance to the Business Owner.